 An overnight flight from the UK to Johannesburg means you can make the most of your time spent in Africa.

 A short flight transports you to Namibia’s capital Windhoek.
-Your stylish city retreat, the Olive Grove Guesthouse, lies in a quiet eastern district.
+Your stylish city retreat, The Olive Exclusive, lies in a quiet eastern district.
 Three castles tower over the city’s early 20th century buildings.
 You’ll have time to soak up the city centre’s distinctive German heritage and pay a visit to the National Museum or the colourful Post St Mall.

 A quick flight to Sossusvlei takes you to the surreal, other-worldly landscapes of saltpans, dead acacia trees and miles of undulating orange dunes.
-Namibia's most striking sight, the sand mountains of Sossusvlei, are just a short drive from your Kulala Desert Lodge.
+Namibia's most striking sight, the sand mountains of Sossusvlei, are just a short drive from Little Kulala.
 Set on an expansive private reserve on the edge of the Namib-Naukluft National Park, the chalets here look out to distant mountains and the sea of desert dunes.

 Rise at dawn for magical vistas of the Sossusvlei dunes being set aflame by the morning sunlight.
 The highest sand dunes on Earth soar to 300m, dotted occasionally by alien vegetation, in the form of the camelthorn tree, that somehow receive water from deep beneath the surface of the dunes and the dry vleis (valleys) left by the Tsauchab River.

 From parched dunes of the desert you’ll fly to the swells and surf of the German-style coastal city of Swakopmund.
-You'll stay at the elegant Swakopmund Hotel, situated in an impeccably restored old station building dating to 1901.
+You'll stay at the elegant Strand Hotel, located on the coastline.
 It’s just a short stroll to admire the colonial architecture and the flamingo and pelican that dwell at the city’s river mouth.

 Namibia's coastal waters are alive with dolphin and seal.
 You can best spot these on a cruise from nearby Walvis Bay.
 Keep your eyes peeled for oyster platforms and seabirds too.
 During peak season (June to September) humpback whale abound.